Seattle's Child

 Podcasts!
 Getting appreciative in the car or on the go.

-This silly podcast, 5 Minutes with Dad, fosters appreciation for caregivers and family members, as this silly dad gets on the mic with his two kids to discuss various topics.
-Here is a ten-minute Thanksgiving Special that hits the spot this month.
+This silly podcast, “5 Minutes with Dad”, fosters appreciation for caregivers and family members, as this silly dad gets on the mic with his two kids to discuss various topics.
+Here is a ten-minute Thanksgiving Special.
 Here is another specifically about Gratitude.
 Super sweet and cute.

-As we all know, November is the month of the biggest celebration of food all year long.
-There are many ways to tie food into learning about gratitude, and hopefully these ideas will inspire you to come up with some of your own.
+As we all know, November is the month of the biggest food celebration of the year.
+There are ways to tie food into learning about gratitude, and hopefully, these ideas will inspire you to come up with some of your own.
 Maybe you and your kids will even discover some new Thanksgiving traditions!

 Here is a fabulous list of 15 Thanksgiving Snacks for Kids that will make you the coolest parent in town.
 My favorites are the adorable Turkey Pretzels and the healthier Fruit Turkey Platter.
 Check out our Pinterest page on Gratitude for Kids for lots more delicious ideas.
 Gobble gobble!

 Paper Bag Gratitude Tree.
-There are lots of ways to display individual appreciations in a beautiful way, and this tree accomplishes just that.
+There are many ways to display individual appreciations beautifully, and this tree accomplishes just that.
 It is fun for kids to twist and shape the paper into a 3-D tree trunk with branches, and cut out the leaves themselves.

 For older kids, try this Gratitude Mobile (Image source: mericherry.com), made with beads and string, and requiring the trial and error of achieving balance (STEM integration, perhaps?).
 Both result in lovely, visual representations of your kids’ appreciations for all to enjoy and reflect on.